-Kaiser Pass is a high mountain pass at an elevation of 2.803m (9,196ft) above the sea level located in Fresno County, California, USA.
-The road to the summit is called Kaiser Pass Road.
-It’s a narrow, bumpy road that connects Huntington Lake to Florence and Edison lakes, in the Huntington Lake.
-The first 7 miles of road are a fairly consistent climb to Kaiser Pass itself.
-It’s one of the highest mountain roads of California.
+Kaiser Pass is a high mountain pass at an elevation of 2.803m (9,196ft) above the sea level located in Fresno County, in the U.S. state of California.
+It’s one of the highest roads of California.

 Pic: Corey Hass